checkly/docs.checklyhq.com/site/content/docs/browser-checks/visual-comparison-snapshot-testing.md

 beta: true
 ---
-Playwright Test gives you the ability to do visual comparison testing (sometimes called visual regression testing) and a snapshot testing.
+Playwright Test gives you the ability to do visual comparison testing (sometimes called visual regression testing) and snapshot testing.
 This is useful for testing the visual appearance of your application.
 The TL;DR is that you can:

 - Use the `.toHaveScreenshot()` assertion to visually compare a screenshot of your page to a golden image / reference snapshot.
 - Use the `.toMatchSnapshot()` assertion to compare any `string` or `Buffer` value to a golden image / reference snapshot.